When to Elope in NYC in 2026 or 2027

 There are MANY events in Central Park.
 Most of the time, due to the size of the park, these won’t impact weddings there.
 (There are so many locations) Races and parades on 5th avenue will make getting to the park harder, but you can always take the subway or walk farther.
 This is mostly going to effect weekends, which is one reason I recommend having elopements on weekdays in Central Park.

 However, events taking place around the Bethesda Terrace and Fountain area are the most difficult to work around.
 The Friends of the Central Park Conservancy typically hosts an event, The Taste of Summer, in early June.
-(They do it every year around the first week in June on a weekday) For 2024, it is June 5th so be advised June 3-6th will difficult in that area.
+(They do it every year around the first or second week in June on a weekday) For 2026, it is June 3rd so be advised June 1-5th will difficult to take photos in that area.
 The terrace will be unaccessible the day of, two days before and after the event.
+(It reopened at noon in 2025 on the Friday, so I’d say June 5, 2026 in the afternoon will be fine for photos at the terrace.)
 If the terrace area isn’t important to you, there are plenty of other areas in the park to marry and take portraits.

 UN General Assembly – September

 Every September the UN General Assembly opens and traffic gridlock alerts and high hotel prices will be seen all over Manhattan.
-In 2024, the assembly will open on Tuesday, 10 September 2024, but the main impacts will be felt through the last two weeks of the month when high level meetings taking place.
+In 2026, the assembly will open on Tuesday, the 8 September 2026 and run until the end of the month.
+The main impacts will be felt starting on September 22nd, when high level meetings taking place.
 The UN building itself is in Midtown East on the East River.
 Aside from traffic, impacts to weddings are minor but expect to pay more for hotels.
 The farther you can stay from Midtown east, the better but with the traffic increase, make sure you have adequate subway access or can walk.
 A great time for a DUMBO elopement!
 Or, wait until the first week of October which will be cooler.

 Peak Tourist Seasons